CAMPOONA GRAPHITE PROJECT

 INFRASTRUCTURE

-On a global scale, the Campoona Graphite Project is well positioned to supply increasing demand for Graphite and Battery materials in Asia.
+On a global scale, the Eyre Peninsula Graphite Project is well positioned to supply increasing demand for Graphite and Battery materials in Asia.

-The Project is close to established energy infrastructure, transportation routes, facilities and shipping options.
+The Project is in the heart of an emerging graphite district, and close to established energy infrastructure, transportation routes, facilities and shipping options.
 It is less than 30 kilometres from rail infrastructure and 70 kilometres from the industrial city of Whyalla.
 Whyalla is a potential location for the construction of a processing plants, while port facilities at Lucky Bay provides an alternative option for direct shipping of ore or processed products.

 WATCH: While in the field, iTech Minerals MD Mike Schwarz discussed the new energy infrastructure that will hopefully give $ITM an edge as it continues to progress the Campoona #Graphite Project in South Australia. #RenewableEnergy #Graphite